Abid Hussain: Personal life

-He was married to Trilok Karki, author of "Sino-Indian Conflict and International Politics in the Indian Sub-Continent", (1977) and had three children: Suhail Hasan, Vishaka Hussain, and Rana Hasan.
+Hussain was married to Trilok Karki, author of "Sino-Indian Conflict and International Politics in the Indian Sub-Continent", (1977) and had three children: Suhail Hasan, Vishaka Hussain, and Rana Hasan.
 His brother is the actor and mime artist Irshad Panjatan, who played in the German film Der Schuh des Manitu.
 Dr. Hussain grew up in his hometown Hyderabad, in Hyderabad State, where he studied at the Nizam College in 1942.
+He then joined the Hyderabad Administrative Service, and was deputed for training at the Indian Administrative Service (IAS) training school on 2 January 1950.

 Career

-He served as India's ambassador to the United States of America from 1990 to 1992.
-He also served as secretary in the Ministry of Commerce and Ministry of Heavy Industry as a member of the Indian Administrative Service.
+Hussain served as India's ambassador to the United States of America from 1990 to 1992.
+He also served as secretary in the Ministry of Commerce and Ministry of Heavy Industry as a member of the IAS.
 He was a Member of India's Planning Commission from 1985 to 1990.

-As India's ambassador to the US and one of several prominent Muslim-Indian leaders, Hussain was a staunch defender of Israel and the Jewish people, who actively sought to convince Prime Minister PV Narsimha Rao that Israel would give the country a superior edge over Pakistan, and that an alliance with the Jewish state was indispensable to India's long-term interests.

 Hussain was honoured in 1988 with the Padma Bhushan (awarded to recognise distinguished service of a high order to the nation) and has been at the forefront of India's economic and trade reforms since the 1980s.
 He chaired six important committees set up by the Government of India covering Trade Policy Reforms; Project Exports; CSIR Review Committee for Development of Science and Technology; Textile Policy of the Government of India; Development of Capital Market; and Small Scale Industry.
 Of these, the Abid Hussain Committee Report on Trade Policy Reform and the Abid Hussain Committee Report on Small Scale Industries have been regarded as milestones in India's economic reforms.